bmkramer/ukb_project_oa_monitoring/README.md

 The SQL scripts in this repository, when run in the COKI Google Big Query environment as described above, generate intermediate tables in Google Big Query with the results of that particular query (bibliographic metadata, open access classfication, etc).
 The final SQL script combines these intermediate files by matching on DOIs.
 The resulting final dataset containing all variables can then be exported from Google Big Query as csv or JSON file.

+This modular set up was chosed by design to allow modfication of parts of the code without having to rerun the full workflow, and to keep the scripts more readable.
+In a future iteration, this setup could be further streamlined.

 Scripts are lightly annotated to explain the different parts of the code.

 ### Step 1 - combine CRIS data